 Third party devices are connected to the VistaTablet or VistaPhone via Bluetooth.
-Please follow the instructions from the VistaTablet of VistaPhone Instructions for Use and the included Quickstart Guide.
+Please follow the instructions from the VistaPoint Instructions for Use and the included QuickStart Guide.

 Try these troubleshooting steps in the order shown below, once reconnected discontinue the subsequent steps.

 - Confirm the Power Button on the VitalPatch biosensor has been pressed by pressing it again.

 - Restart the relay device and try connecting again.